 In the current climate, social tensions can be seen to focus on Muslim groups and on other "visible minorities" such as Black people or migrant populations.
 Moreover, Jewish people are still affected by prejudices.

-By recording opinions or stereotypes the following figures provide information on the attitudes of the population towards three groups: Muslims, Black people and Jewish people.
+By recording opinions or stereotypes the following figures provide information on the attitudes of the population towards three target groups: Muslims, Black people and Jewish people.

 Attitudes toward the groups

-Refusal to rank the groups (soft)
+Refusal to rank (soft)

-Refusal to rank the groups (hard)
+Refusal to rank (hard)

-Agreement with negative characteristics
+Agreement with stereotypes

 Mistrut of religion